GeoffWilliams/puppet-sysctl/README.md

 Manage sysctl kernel tuning with Puppet.

-This is a native type and provider that scans the contents of `/etc/sysctl.d` (and thus `/etc/sysctl.conf` due) to the symlink `99-sysctl.conf`.
+This is a native type and provider that scans for known `sysctl` settings in all directories the command scans (see sysctl precedence).

 The module has its own naming convention for files in `/etc/sysctl.d`: